SOUL CARERS NETWORK -

 Soul carers are non-medical, trained carers known around the world by different names: spiritual carers, death doulas and end-of-life companions.

 The Soul Carers Network offers individualised spiritual support and companioning to a wide range of people as they navigate the inevitability of death.
 Our clients include the elderly and those dealing with life-limiting illness, regardless of age.
-We are able offer support to people who are not served by specific religious or cultural communities, or whose families are far away or unable to be by their side at this crucial time.
+We are able to offer support to people who are not served by specific religious or cultural communities, or whose families are far away or unable to be by their side at this crucial time.
 In other instances, we will join an existing circle of care alongside other members of the person’s end-of-life and spiritual support team.

 Our Soul Carers can deliver services to people ageing naturally or those with a terminal diagnosis in ‘non-traditional settings’, such as people’s homes and elder care facilities.
 We ‘mind the gap’ in palliative care, working alongside and supporting other medical and professional staff.
 By providing support to the patient, we also support their family members and other people in their circle of care.